yutani-weyland/schoolquiz/QUIZZES_IMPLEMENTATION.md

 # Quizzes Page Implementation

 ## Overview
-Implemented the Past Quizzes grid page with animated cards, full-screen intro transition, and scroll/filter restoration on back navigation in the **public-facing Astro app** (`apps/web`).
+Implemented the Past Quizzes grid page with animated cards, full-screen intro transition, and scroll/filter restoration on back navigation in the **Next.js app** (`apps/admin`).

+**Note**: This was originally implemented in the Astro app, which has since been removed.
+The functionality has been migrated to the Next.js app.

 ## Key Features